BNP Paribas (EPA:BNP) Given a €42.00 Price Target by Royal Bank of Canada Analysts

-Royal Bank of Canada set a €42.00 ($49.41) target price on BNP Paribas (EPA:BNP) in a research note released on Monday morning, Borsen Zeitung reports.
+Royal Bank of Canada set a €42.00 ($49.41) price target on BNP Paribas (EPA:BNP) in a research report sent to investors on Monday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 BNP Paribas SA provides a range of banking and financial services in France and internationally.
 It operates through two divisions, Retail Banking and Services, and Corporate and Institutional Banking.
 The company offers long-term corporate vehicle leasing, and rental and other financing solutions; and digital banking and investment services, cash management, and factoring services to corporate clients, as well as wealth management services.